dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 ![options ssl](/images/2021/07/self-supervised.options.png)

-Now, there are some obvious differences to notice when applying self-supervised learning on text and on video.
+There are some obvious differences to notice when applying self-supervised learning on text and on video.

 For the text problems you can do masking which is a classification problem at the end.
 The masked words can be anything from the vocabulary.
 The dimensionality of the classification problem is the size of the vocabulary.

-For the vision task is not a **discrete** problem to solve if you mask part of the image and try to reconstruct the missing part there will be many ways to replace the missing part.
+In case of the vision problems we don't have a **discrete** problem to solve.
+If we mask a part of the image and try to reconstruct what's missing there will be many ways to replace what's missing.

 ![augmentations](/images/2021/07/augmentations.jpg)